dt123usa/evive/README.md

 Here is an example endpoint to use http://localhost:8080/compare/cast?start_date=2017-12-01&end_date=2017-12-31

-The response is an integer value representing the number of cast members that were in both a movie and a tv show released durring the timeframe given.
+The response is an integer value representing the number of cast members that were in both a movie and a tv show released between the start and end dates given.